University-of-Delaware-IT-ESCS-SysEng/Google-Drive-Simple/simple_scripts/README.md

 of doit.sh.
 You would not want to accidentally run 75 copies of the find_missing script at the same time.

+Note the DATE_TO_SKIP setting.
+Since this script runs sa and sa-r back to back, this can probably just be today's date.
+But, if you are running a lot of users, you might get runs that span a day.
+Big accounts can also take a long time to list.
+We can do about 1m per hour, so if an account has more than about 24m files, the run for sa and sa-r will span days.

 End.